OmarChaalan/bookarc-cloud-application/README.md

-# 📚 BookArc – Cloud-Native Book Review & Recommendation Platform
+# 📚 BookArc – Cloud-Native Book Management & Recommendation Platform

 BookArc is a **cloud-native web application** that allows users to:
 - Browse and search for books